Lunarnovaa/hjem-rum/docs/manual/contributing/reviewing.md

 ## 3. United front {#ch-3-united-front}

-Anyone who's contributed to [nixpkgs] knows the cycle―you've accommodated one reviewer's comments, only for a different reviewer to come in with MORE things to change.
+Anyone who's contributed to [Nixpkgs] knows the cycle―you've accommodated one reviewer's comments, only for a different reviewer to come in with MORE things to change.
 Or, even worse―maybe reviewer 2 disagrees with reviewer 1―and now they're fighting on your PR.